 The course has been designed to help students grasp analytically the contemporary debates about ethics.
 It is at the introductory level.
 To comprehend analytically the contemporary ethical debates is significant when it comes to citizenship.

-While the course titled "Democracy and Social Movements" on the one hand reflects its projection on important social movements such as the "Anti-War Movement" and "Civil Rights Movement of Black in the U.S." that left traces on a global scale in the period between 1967-1975, it also plans to scrutinize the social movements like the environmental movement, the feminist movement, and national/global movement that emerged as a reaction to increasing inequalities on a scale and symbolized by the slogan "another world is possible".
-The common point of all these movements is that their participants/actors act not only with their own existential anxieties but also with their concern for the world in which they were born.
-In this context, the "Democracy and Social Movements" course aims to think on a globaş scale based on local experiences, and to think about the common aspects as well as the differences of social movements that emerged in different times and places.
-In the course, an interactive discussion between the lecturer and students will be held after the screening of relevant documentaries/films about each of the social movements.
+The course titled Democracy and Social Movements, on the one hand, reflects its projection on important social movements such as the “anti-war movement” and the “civil rights movement” that left their mark on a global scale in the period between 1967 and 1975, and on the other hand, it plans to focus on the environmental movement, the feminist movement and the social movements that have emerged in response to increasing inequalities on a national/global scale since the 1990s and symbolized by the slogan “another world is possible”.
+What all these movements have in common is that their participants are motivated not only by their own existential concerns, but also by their concern for the world they were born into.
+In this framework, the course “Democracy and Social Movements” aims to think on a global scale based on local experiences and to reflect on the commonalities as well as differences of social movements that emerged in different times and places.
+In the course, the 1968 Movement, Youth Protests, Black Civil Rights Movement, Occupy Wall Street Movement, Women's Movement, Environmental Movement and the main social movements that gained momentum after 2010 will be analyzed in an interactive discussion environment between the instructor and students after the related documentary/film screenings.

 Sport is an important subject attempting opportunities for the representation of drama, action, comdey, character and so on.
 Since the beginning of the cinema industry sports have been a continual case for the movies.
 In Hollywood, for example, a lot of films about sports have been produced to constitute between movies and and other cultural forms including literature, fashion, advertising, theater.
 Sport movies also focus on socio-political issues in the society.
 From the documentary style to narrative film combination with sport has helped to sell the movies.
 In this course students will study about the relationship between cinema and sports and watch several prominent sport movies and will be able to analyse them.